 Any motion to this effect must be specifically mentioned in the notice convening the general meeting.
-The reports required under Article 5967:191 of the Belgian Companies Code mustand Associations Code must be drawn up by the Board of Directors and the company auditors, acting as a body.
+The reports required under Article 596 of the Belgian Companies Code must be drawn up by the Board of Directors and the company auditors, acting as a body.